cuff-links/mongo/tutorial/Write-Benchmark-Tests.md

 output); this preserves the "higher is better" semantics, but the `y` axis on the graphs will be negative numbers.

+A side effect of negating the latency is that "Thread level - Max Only" will show the max number on the Y axis, corresponding to the lowest latency, which is usually the one with the least thread contention.

+Until [EVG-3009](https://jira.mongodb.org/browse/EVG-3009) is implemented, Benchmark graphs should be analyzed with the "All" thread level, to ensure meaningful data for high thread-levels is not ignored.

 Another difference is that the absolute scale is different between latency and throughput graphs, despite higher being better for both.
 Since latency is the inverse of throughput, a 50% increase in latency results in only a 33% drop in throughput.